JSLittler/CV/README.md

 ### Analytical thinker
 I am a firm believer in the maxim "Solve the problem, then write the code".
 When developing solutions I focus on the need to develop simple, lighweight solutions that can easily be maintained and which are based on solid foundations of correct data structures and clean code.
 I also apply a similar approach to developing effective ways of working, carefully considering the balance between weight of process, quality and velocity.

-### Effective Leader
-A constant from every role I have ever undertaken is that I always take responsibility and ownership for challenges, while bringing people with me.
-The combination of technical and interpersonal skills highlighted above, allied to my leadership experience allows me to work in a way that both contributes most effectively to a team and gets the best out of my colleagues.
-I am reflective and constantly look for a better balance of process and solution focus, I am flexible enough to change approach based upon circumstances and as an effective communicator I am accomplished in developing a shared vision among any team.

 ## Experience

+### Checkit (September 2023 tp present)

+- Lead Cloud Engineer

+I am currently the Technical Lead for a team of 4 Developers and three Testers.
+Our focus is wide ranging from traditional Cloud activity all the way through to buidling, running and owning user interfaces with additional responsibility for a high number of APIs and their connections to both Mongo and SQL databases.
+A large part of my work has centered around implementing agile processes that build quality into the existing workflow, while leading work across the business to rationalise and simplify Checkit's architecture and move the technology from start-up phase to scale-up.

+#### Key Responsibilities

+ - Development of future architecture for Checkit platform and product
+ - Solution design for new features
+ - Leadership of development team
+ - Development of bespoke agile processes
+ - Leading maintenance of existing solution (Javascript, Typescript, html, Terraform, Groovy)

-### CompareTheMarket (September 2018 - present)
+### CompareTheMarket (September 2018 - August 2023)

  - Senior Software Engineer (September 2021 - present)
  - Software Engineer (September 2019 - September 2021)
  - Junior Software Engineer (January 2019 - September 2019)
  - Apprentice (September 2018 - December 2018)

-Including re-training, I have spent almost four years at Compare the Market, initially working on entry level maintance tasks before moving on to taking a key role in delivering new features and now a leading role in developing the future of the business' digital comparison platform.
+Including re-training, I spent almost five years at Compare the Market, initially working on entry level maintance tasks before moving on to taking a key role in delivering new features and now a leading role in developing the future of the business' digital comparison platform.
 During this time I have demonstrated my ability to learn new technologies quickly and apply them creatively to overcome business and technical challenges as well as to improve or define new ways of working for my teams.
 I have also relied upon and continued to develop my softer skills in order to work well with colleagues, help them to develop their own capabilities through processes such as mentoring and to take an active role in the process of recruiting new engineers to the business.

 #### Key Responsibilities